deepduggal/snake-game/README.md

 - More screen, remove square game shape requirement.

 ### Issues
+- Can't move up
+- Game over happens a few steps after player is off screen.
+- Two yellow squares shown when food is eaten

 - Using timers.
 Should use something else. requestAnimationFrame?
-- Need to make the game show a message and restart when the game ends.
+- Need to make the game show a message and restart when the game ends (currently some console logs).
 Maybe a menu.